sschattgen/conga/README.md

-# Clonotype Neighbor Graph Analysis (CoNGA) -- pre-beta
+# Clonotype Neighbor Graph Analysis (CoNGA) -- developmental

-This repository contains the `conga` python package and associated scripts and workflows. `conga` was developed to detect correlation between T cell gene expression profile and TCR sequence in single-cell datasets.
+This repository contains the developmental `conga` python package and associated scripts and workflows that may or may not be stable.
+Please see the main repo at pbradley/conga for the latest stable version.
-`conga` is in active development right now so the interface may change in the next few months.
 Questions and requests can be directed to `pbradley` at `fredhutch` dot `org`.

 # Running